 • CT scan.

-If there is a suspicion of oncology, a biopsy of the lymph node tissue is taken.
+If there is a suspicion of cancer, a biopsy of lymph node tissue is taken.

-Treatment regimen for pathologies of the inguinal lymph nodes
+Treatment regimen for pathologies of inguinal lymph nodes

-Treatment is assigned to a woman after undergoing a comprehensive diagnosis.
-The therapy includes two areas: surgery and conservative treatment.
+Treatment is prescribed to a woman after undergoing comprehensive diagnostics.
+Therapy includes two directions: surgical intervention and conservative treatment.

-Conservative therapy consists in taking according to indications:
+Conservative therapy consists of taking according to indications:

-At the initial stages of diseases or as additional funds to the main ones, alternative methods of treatment are prescribed.
-Surgical intervention is performed when there is an urgent need and the impossibility of conservative treatment.
+On initial stages diseases or as additional remedies to the main ones, traditional methods of treatment are prescribed.
+Surgical intervention is carried out when there is an urgent need and it is impossible to carry out conservative treatment.

 Drug therapy

-Therapy may include the following groups of drugs, such as antibiotics.
+Therapy may include the following groups of drugs, for example, antibiotics.
 A number of remedies are prescribed if the bacterial cause of the disease is proven.
-The most effective intake of intravenous or intramuscular drugs is that the active substance penetrates the lymphatic system faster.
-Funds are prescribed after identifying the sensitivity of pathogens to them.
+The most effective is taking intravenous or intramuscular drugs, as the active substance penetrates faster into the lymphatic system.
+Drugs are prescribed after pathogens are sensitive to them.

 A number of antibiotics prescribed depending on the cause of the disease can be summarized in the table: